opstrace/opstrace/docs/references/gcp.md

 ## Required services (APIs)

-Creating an Opstrace cluster in a GCP project requires the following APIs to be [enabled](https://cloud.google.com/service-usage/docs/enable-disable) in that project:
+Creating an Opstrace instance in a GCP project requires the following APIs to be [enabled](https://cloud.google.com/service-usage/docs/enable-disable) in that project:

 * Cloud DNS API
 * Compute Engine API